kdricemt/kdricemt.github.io/_research/sidelobe.md

 toc_sticky: true
 collection: project
 ---
+**With** Sriramya Bhamidipati, Tara Mina, Prof.Gao (Stanford University) <br>

+We develop various algorithms to conduct orbit determination and time-transfer in the lunar orbit and on lunar surface, that utilize the weak GPS sidelobe signals.
+We consider both single-agent and multi-agent scenarios at lunar surface and lunar orbit.
+Our proposed framework uses differential carrier phase measurements and/or crosslinks between lunar satellites to improve PNT performance under challenging GPS geometry.

 ## 1. Time Transfer to Distributed Lunar Surface Communication Networks
 Reliable lunar communication infrastructure will be instrumental in building a sustainable human presence on the Moon.
 There has been a great emphasis on designing a low-power and an ultra-compact LTE solution for the future Lunar Surface Communication Network (LSCN) due to its ease of transportation and potential for scalable deployment on the lunar surface.
 Ensuring a reliable LSCN design requires the base stations to be time-synchronized, and to maintain a precise globally referenced timing standard.